oliveira-da-silva-patrick/software-enginneering-project-group-4/Documentation/Creator's Guide.md

 ## JoyStick

-  For the joystick, we downloaded [this](https://assetstore.unity.com/packages/tools/input-management/joystick-pack-107631) pack from the [Unity asset store](https://assetstore.unity.com/).
+  For the joystick, we downloaded [this](https://assetstore.unity.com/packages/tools/input-management/joystick-pack-107631) free pack from the [Unity asset store](https://assetstore.unity.com/).

+  To place the joystick on the scene you first need to create a canvas.
+You can do so by `Right clicking on Hierarchy` --> `UI` --> `Canvas` and finally drag the joystick inside the canvas.

+  We chose to use the ***Floating*** joystick, which allows the player to touch anywhere on the screen to move the main character.

 ## Animations